surniaulula/wpsso-rrssb/readme.txt

 = 1.5.0-dev.4 =

-(2017/11/06) Optimized setting of the buttons cache expiration value by using a single static cache variable.
+(2017/11/06) Optimized setting of the buttons cache expiration value by using a single method and static cache variable.

 = 1.4.26 =